pimatic/pimatic-pilight/README.md

 Deprecated notice
 -----------------
-**master branch** Works with pilight v7, but only switches are supported
+**master branch** Works with pilight v7, but is only tested with switches.

 **pilight5 branch** Fully support for the (outdated) pilight v5.